abrahammathews2000/search4cyberplanet/README.md

 >bezier.py - This contains functions called by other python programs to generate bezier shapes

->LC_list_generator.py - This function creates a folder generatedData and contains the function generate_lc_dict(rad,edgy,noEdges,noVariety)
+>LC_list_generator.py - This function creates a folder generatedData and contains the function generate_lc_dict(rad,edgy,noEdges,noVariety).
+Saves the bezier shape as jpg and  corresponding light curve as an array